Hot on the heels of a massive price hike, Fujifilm announces a shortage of 120 slide film

 With shortages and skyrocketing prices, some may ask, “is it even worth it to shoot film anymore?”
 We say yes!
 In fact, it’s still totally possible to shoot film on a budget, though you may have to settle for more affordable stocks than Provia and Velvia.

-In this article, we break three ways you can save a money and still indulge your analog appetite.
+In this article, we break down three ways you can save a little money and still indulge your analog appetite.
 (Spoiler: For the price of a new Nikon Z7 kit, you could shoot, develop, and scan a roll of 35mm per week for 12 years—how about that?)

 The post Hot on the heels of a massive price hike, Fujifilm announces a shortage of 120 slide film appeared first on Popular Photography.